-The so-called ‘padded’ trap clamps onto an animal’s leg with enough power to hold a desperate, panicking wolf.
+The so-called ‘padded’ trap clamps onto an animal’s leg with enough power to hold an adult wolf.
 The only difference between a padded trap and a regular steel jawed leg-hold trap is a strip of synthetic nylon lining the powerful steel jaws.
 This can be likened to slamming your hand in a car door with a thin glove on.
 This trap is marketed by the fur industry as “humane”.

 The offset trap is a regular steel jawed leg-hold trap with a 3/16” gap between the closed steel jaws.
 The small space was thought to allow for blood flow to the trapped limb.
-When blood flow is restricted, it numbs the trapped limb, increasing the likelihood of an animal chewing or wringing off their limb, and escaping.|
+When blood flow is restricted, it numbs the trapped limb, increasing the likelihood of an animal chewing or wringing off their limb and escaping.

 The laminated trap is a regular steel jawed leg-hold trap with extra steel added to the jaws to make them wider (thicker).
 The pressure of the jaws is spread over a larger area with the intention of allowing for increased blood flow.
-As described above, when blood flow is restricted, it numbs the trapped limb, increasing the likelihood of an animal chewing or wringing off their limb, and escaping.|
+As described above, when blood flow is restricted, it numbs the trapped limb, increasing the likelihood of an animal chewing or wringing off their limb and escaping.

 2. The Conibear Trap